squashy-v/AdventCode2022/d5/README.md

 ### Part 1
 Task: After the rearrangement procedure completes, what crate ends up on top of each stack?

+-Each column is a stack of crates
+-Each instruction moves one crate at a time from the old stack to the new one

 Example Input: